Kevin Sorbo: Post-Hercules work

 After Hercules ended, Sorbo played the starring role of Captain Dylan Hunt in the science-fiction drama series Andromeda from 2000 to 2005.
 In 2006, he played a recurring role on the final season of The O.C.

 In 2007, he starred in two direct-to-video sequels to Walking Tall, Walking Tall: The Payback and Walking Tall: Lone Justice.
-In the Hallmark Channel film Avenging Angel, he co-starred with his real wife, Sam Jenkins.
+In the Hallmark Channel film Avenging Angel, he co-starred with his wife, Sam Jenkins.

-In 2008, he appeared in the spoof film titled Meet the Spartans, which was a box office success despite poor reviews.
+In 2008, he appeared in the spoof film titled Meet the Spartans.